Blothorn/FTD/WeaponGuidance/STPG.md

 + `FiringAngle`: Maximum deviation at which to fire.
 Future plans to allow for a vector3 to better accomodate missiles on turrets with no/limited elevation.
 + `Speed`: Expected mean speed.
 Used for calculations before flight time is calculated.
 Important for missiles, as their `WeaponInfo.Speed` is a fixed and inaccurate 100.
 + `LaunchDelay`: Expected delay incurred (relative to a launch at `Speed`) during launch (added flat to ttt when calculating intercept position for aiming and range calculations).
++ `LaunchElevation`: Total elevation change during launch (for dropped missiles with a delay, or missiles with angled ejection).
 + `MinimumConvergenceSpeed`: A minimum convergence speed when calculating intercept points.
 Useful for getting missiles to follow a fast target in the hope that he will turn back in range (with higher values sticking closer to a pursuit course), but too high a value will lead to undercorrection in otherwise valid intercept solutions.
 + `ProxRadius`: The distance from the target at which a missile will be manually detonated.
 + `ProxAngle`: The angle to the aimpoint required for a proximity detonation (for narrow frags).